|

 First thing we saw were whales spouting.
 One, then another further away, and then enough that we were able to see there were at least six.
 Next we both heard and saw two whales next to each other pounding their huge flukes up and down in the water … bam, bam, bam, bam ... nonstop noise and spraying water.
 We were about a half mile away and the crack of those tails was loud, I can’t imagine what it sounded like to the salmon below.

+No sooner had the tail flapping stopped that we saw one of the whales breach straight up and out of the water.
+And then another one breached next to him.
 Within a few minutes, the whales had tightened into a line around their prey … the tail flapping began again, simultaneously another whale breached, while others next to him were surfacing and spouting … all in a line.

 It was a phenomenal display … and with a smile I couldn’t help but think of those tango lines you see at weddings where everyone does their own dance move.
 Just a simple act of nature … an experience I will never forget.